Work - Life Balance

 Interestingly, the frequency of this type of statement is inversely proportional to the local unemployment rate.
 When unemployment is low, then companies start to notice that their employees become less "sticky".
 They leave their job and move on to something else.

-Typically this is a natural phenomena.
+Typically this is a natural phenomenon.
 If there are more jobs than people to fill them, the employee becomes the "price makers."
 They pick and choose from a menu of employment options.
 When there are not enough jobs available, the opposite occurs and employees become "price takers"; they take whatever is available.

-There are other conditions aside from unemployment which are driving today's workforce down a different "loyalty path" than their parent's took.
+There are other conditions aside from unemployment which are driving today's workforce down a different "loyalty path" than their parents took.
 The new generation is marrying later, they are living at home longer and they are on their parent's healthcare plan.
 In short, they have less of a need for job security; at least in the short run.

 Companies are scrambling to get their heads around this generation.
 What do they want?
 How can you keep them from leaving?
 How can you attract them in the first place?

 This is a complicated issue and there is no shortage of research on this subject.
-However, it looks like it comes down the following four issues: (1) Today's workforce wants to be involved.
+However, it looks like it comes down to the following four issues: (1) Today's workforce wants to be involved.
 They want you to ask them what they think.
 (2) Today's workforce likes technology.
 They don't want to read a bulletin board, they want to read their I-Pad.
 (3) Today's workforce wants recognition.
 This is not something new but still, it's high on their priority list.
 And (4) Today's workforce places a very high value on Work-Life balance.

 It's this last issue, Work-Life balance, which is probably the most complicated.
 It's complicated because each individual has their own idea about what this means.
 Does it mean job security with predictable days off?
 Does it mean ready access to as much overtime as you want?
 Does it mean having weekends off or not working nights?
 Does it mean a flexible work schedule?
 Does it mean having the ability to work harder so you can go farther or does it mean getting as much time off as possible?